Main page <> Text key to Group I <> Text key to Group II <> Text key to Group III <> Text key to Group IV <> Text key to Group V

 Compare with Gymnoascus (Group V) and Arachniotus (not treated here)

-5. Fruiting bodies (cleistothecia) with a distinctly cellular wall; usually with an associated Aspergillus (Group I) anamorph
+5. Fruiting bodies (cleistothecia) with a distinctly cellular wall; usually with a conspicuous anamorph characterized by bottle-shaped philides borne on a swollen apical vesicle

 6. (2) Spores distinctly dark brown or black 7